jgrelet/Python-plots/README.md

 # Python-plots

-Plots profiles and CTD sections with Python from NetCDF OceanSITES files
+Plots profiles, sections and scatters for CTD, XBT, ADCP, TSG data with Python from NetCDF OceanSITES files

 ## Installation